gedeschaines/cartwheel-3d-linux/wiki/GettingStarted-Linux.md

 ---
 ## Introduction ##

 This page will give you all the steps required to compile and execute the project on a x86_64 GNU/Linux platform.
-Right now it works uunder Ubuntu 18.04 LTS and this document focuses on a Code::Blocks + Spyder IDE environment.
+Right now it works under Ubuntu 18.04 LTS and this document focuses on a Code::Blocks + Spyder IDE environment.

 ## Initial set-up ##